Alternate Instruction Set: Availability

-If the x86 ALTINST jump instruction is executed when AIS mode is disabled, then the processor will generate an Invalid Instruction exception.
+If the x86 JMPAI jump instruction is executed when AIS mode is disabled, then the processor will generate an Invalid Instruction exception.

 Setting the AIS-enabled bit requires privileged access, and should be set using a read-modify-write sequence.

 Privilege elevation

 In 2018 Christopher Domas discovered that some Samuel 2 processors came with the Alternate Instruction Set enabled by default and that by executing AIS instructions from user space, it was possible to gain privilege escalation from Ring 3 to Ring 0.
 Domas had partially reverse engineered the AIS instruction set using automated fuzzing against a cluster of seven thin clients.
-Domas used the terms "deeply embedded core" (DEC) plus "deeply embedded instruction set" (DEIS) for the RISC instruction set, "launch instruction" for ALTINST, "bridge instruction" for the x86 prefix wrapper, "global configuration register" for the Feature Control Register (FCR), and documented the privilege escalation with the name "Rosenbridge".
+Domas used the terms "deeply embedded core" (DEC) plus "deeply embedded instruction set" (DEIS) for the RISC instruction set, "launch instruction" for JMPAI, "bridge instruction" for the x86 prefix wrapper, "global configuration register" for the Feature Control Register (FCR), and gave the exploit the physics inspired name "Rosenbridge".